Brighter and Milder End to the Workweek | WABI TV5

 From the WABI-TV5 & CW Forecast Center:

-Saturday: Partly cloudy, with high temps in the mid 50s to mid 60s, coolest at the coast.
+Saturday: Mix of sun & clouds, with high temps in the mid 50s to mid 60s, coolest at the coast.

 Sunday: Rain likely developing and becoming breezy, with high temps in the 50s.